Our business is all about people. Respecting human rights is essential for us to operate successfully and is closely aligned with our values.

-Human rights are rights we have simply because we exist as human beings – they are not granted by any state.
+Human rights are rights we have because we exist as human beings.
 These universal rights are inherent to us all, regardless of nationality, sex, national or ethnic origin, colour, religion, language, or any other status.

-Human rights range from the most fundamental – the right to life – to those that make life worth living, such as the right to food, education, work, health, and liberty.
-They include the right to life and liberty, freedom from slavery and torture, freedom of opinion and expression, the right to work and education, and many more.
-Everyone is entitled to these rights, without discrimination.
+Human rights range from the most fundamental – the right to life – to those that make life worth living, such as the right to food, education, work and health.
+They include the right to good working conditions, freedom from slavery and torture, freedom of opinion and expression, and many more.
+Everyone is entitled to these rights, without discrimination and indepently of where you live or work

-We follow the UN Guiding Principles on Business and Human Rights, a set of guidelines for states and companies to prevent, address and remedy human rights abuses committed by businesses.
+We follow the UN Guiding Principles on Business and Human Rights, a standard for responsible business conduct that gives clear guidance for companies on how to uphold human rights within their operations and across their supply chains.

 Our Human Rights Work